|

 - If inventory levels are run down over the period: variable costing

-profit will be higher than absorption costing profit;
+profit will be higher than AC profit;

 profit will be higher than variable costing profit.